 On completion of each borehole the site must be left clean and free from all debris, hydrocarbons and waste, and all pits filled to the satisfaction of the Consultant.
 A site not delivered clean may render the borehole unacceptable.

+BOREHOLE CONSTRUCTION DESIGN

+Figure: Standard Design for Installation of Boreholes in Non-Collapsible Formation